Deep Dive – Climate Change Series

 Portland’s Master Plan: A Statement of Community Values Focused on Quality of Life

 Just fifty-three miles of ocean separates Maine and Nova Scotia at their closest point, yet they’re a world apart.
 To better understand the sharp cultural differences, let’s compare the master plans for Portland and Halifax, focusing on their values, urban design, and population growth.
-The differences shed light on mindsets that are, at their core, incompatible with each other.
+These differences shed light on mindsets that are, at their core, incompatible with each other.

 The “heart” of Portland’s Plan 2030 is the plan’s two-page vision statement.
 This vision reflects the communitarian culture I mentioned previously.
 An article in the Portland Press Herald written by resident Lisa Whited answers the question, Whose vision does Portland’s plan reflect?